 “This may not be an update issue, but I would like to see a little more clarity about when you shoot RAW and JPG how you can just route the JPGs to the computer disk, leaving the RAW shots on the camera.
 This would result in additional speed between the shutter click and the shot appearing on the computer screen.”

-Aimed at both the professional and amateur photographer, Smart Shooter supports most Canon, Sony and Nikon cameras.
+Aimed at both the professional and amateur photographer, Smart Shooter supports most Sony, Fujifilm, Canon, and Nikon cameras.

 “Just keeping making great software,” Ken had to say at the end of the conversation.